Borlänge: Tjärna ängar

 Typical residential buildings in Tjärna ängar.

 According to the Borlänge Municipality, many of the city's inhabitants with a foreign background live in the neighborhoods of Jakobsgårdarna and Tjärna Ängar (nicknamed "Lilla Mogadishu" because of its many Somalia-born inhabitants).

 An agreement between the Borlänge Municipality and the Swedish Migration Board to receive 30 refugees per year has contributed to the population growth, with many arriving via family reunification.
 Additionally, people have relocated to the city from other areas.
 Many are young, with few individuals older than 60 years of age.
 Over a five-year period, the number of inhabitants in Tjärna Ängar increased considerably, as 1,000 young persons relocated to the neighborhood.
 The new arrivals principally came from two or three foreign backgrounds, and included university students and people who had emigrated from abroad.

 In its December 2015 report, the Swedish Police Authority placed the Borlänge's Tjärna Ängar district in the second highest category of urban areas with high crime rates.
 In the summer of 2016, there was widespread vandalism, cars were torched and when firefighters arrived, they were attacked with stones and had to wait for police to escort them in order to complete their mission.
 The Dalarna University College has student accommodation in the area where female students are sexually harassed by the local male youth on a regular basis and avoid going outdoors after sunset.

-In a 2018 interview, the local police commissioner Erik Gatu stated in an interview that clan leaders and religious leaders have taken over the leadership of the area, where 9 out of 10 are born abroad.
-Police has noted a change in 2017 when crime happens, nobody calls the police but the injured parties settle among themselves according to "an eye for an eye" in a parallel justice system.
-Although the official number of inhabitants are 3500, unofficially the population may be as high as 6000-10000, when water usage and the weight of generated household waste is analysed.

 Economy

 Employers

 Borlänge has for a long time been an industrial town surrounding the iron mill of Domnarvet (SSAB) and the paper mill of Kvarnsveden (Stora Enso).
 As a city with a structure heavily divided by rails and roads, with a modern city center, Borlänge also houses the head office for a state authority - the National Swedish Transport Administration Trafikverket.

+Borlänge has for a long time been an industrial town surrounding the iron mill of Domnarvet (SSAB) and the paper mill of Kvarnsveden (Stora Enso).
+As a city with a structure heavily divided by rails and roads, with a modern city center, Borlänge also houses the head office for a state authority - the National Swedish Transport Administration Trafikverket.
+Dalarna University (Högskolan Dalarna) was founded in 1977 as Högskolan i Falun/Borlänge but was renamed Högskolan Dalarna in 1996, and has campuses in both Borlänge and Falun.
+Its current Campus Borlänge, completed in June 2024, hosts education and research in areas including technology, engineering, business, economics, tourism, data science and business intelligence.
+The university had 17,430 registered students in 2025, with 81% studying remotely.

+Transport

+Borlänge Central is a railway junction connecting routes toward Falun, Mora, Avesta Krylbo and Ludvika, and remains part of the regional rail network linking Borlänge with Gävle and Stockholm.

+Borlänge is served by Dala Airport which is located 8 km southeast of Borlänge.
+The nearest major airport is Stockholm Arlanda Airport, located 214 km southeast of Borlänge town centre.